House style guide

 - When describing a range of things, use 'from...to...' or a dash but not 'from... [dash]'. eg. 'Open from Monday to Friday' or 'Open Monday-Friday' but not 'Open from Monday-Friday'.

 - -ise, not -ize.
 We are not American.
 The only exceptions should be in the titles of papers and books.
 (If in doubt check the spelling on sites such as Amazon or PubMed.)

 - 'Lab' or 'laboratory': either is acceptable but the former usually reads better (eg. 'You will write up a 500-word lab report.')

 - Use 'Mathematics' when referring to the Department or one of our degrees, but use 'maths' in general usage (eg. 'You should have GCSE English and Maths.')

-- Degree names should be in the form 'Biology BSc' or 'BSc in Biology', rather than 'BSc Biology'.
-Where there is no other course with exactly the same name, it is sometimes clearer to drop the qualification altogether and just say 'Biology'.
+- Degree names can be in the form 'Biology BSc' or 'BSc Biology', but the former is preferable in lists to avoid every line starting with the same word.
+Where there is no other course with exactly the same name, it is sometimes okay to drop the qualification altogether and just say 'Biology'.

 - The thing that someone studies here for a year or more is a 'degree' or a 'course'.
 Try to avoid the ambiguous term 'programme'.
 Never refer to an individual module as a 'course'.

 - In external content always use 'students and staff' rather than 'staff and students'.
 No-one wants to study at a university where staff are seen as more important and students an afterthought.